mrspecht/mrspecht/README.md

 ## About me

 Hi there!
-I’m Andre Specht, an experienced developer and instructor with over 10 years of helping adult learners build skills through practical, engaging training.
+I’m Andre Specht, an experienced instructor and developer with over 10 years of helping adult learners build skills through practical, engaging training.
 I bring together a background in tech, instructional design, and a genuine love for making complex topics easier to understand.
-Over the years, I’ve worked with different teams to design courses, guide learners through challenges, and improve materials based on what works best for them.
+Over the years, I’ve collaborated with teams to design courses, deliver hands-on instruction, and prepare learners for the challenges of the tech industry.

 Right now, I help people break into tech by teaching web development and programming in ways that are approachable and aligned with industry needs.
-I focus on building confidence, encouraging curiosity, and supporting learners as they grow both their technical and professional skills.
+I focus on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.

-Beyond teaching, I’ve also built a range of projects, from personal websites to more complex applications.
-These real-world experiences have strengthened my problem-solving skills and shaped the best practices I now share with both domestic and international learners.
-They’ve also helped me stay grounded in what people need to grow and succeed in an ever-evolving tech landscape.
+Beyond teaching, I’ve built a variety of projects, from personal websites to more complex web applications.
+These real-world experiences have sharpened my problem-solving skills and continue to shape the practical insights I share with learners from around the world.

 Would you like to know more?
 Get in touch.
 I look forward to hearing from you.